 Around £7,000 is needed to fund each of our professional development courses for teachers of English.
 Our volunteers pay all their own expenses, so this is all spent on the administration of the course itself plus teaching and learning material for the Kyrgyz teachers.
 Funding has so far been obtained thanks to the generosity of trustees’ friends and family, with some recourse to crowdfunding.
 Further funds are urgently needed if this work is to continue beyond 2023.

 The Gateway project cost £54,000 for the first three years, to cover the pay of the expert teachers, computer facilities and learning material.
 This was achieved thanks to a £20,000 grant from the British and Foreign School Society (BFSS) and a further generous gift.
-The work in the suburbs of Bishkek has been so rewarding that it has been sponsored for a further two years until the end of 2023 by the Swiss Fondation Mire-Mont, which has enabled the expansion of the Gateway Project to meet the strong demand.
+The work in the suburbs of Bishkek has been so rewarding that it has been sponsored for a further period until the middle of 2024 by the Swiss Fondation de Mire-Mont, which has enabled the expansion of the Gateway Project to meet the strong demand.